liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

 LAPACK implementations.
 Together, these linear solvers are referred to as ARKDLS (from Direct Linear Solvers).

-The last three ARKode linear solvers, ARKSPGMR, ARKSPBCG, and ARKSPTFQMR, are Krylov iterative solvers, which use scaled preconditioned GMRES, scaled preconditioned Bi-CGStab, and scaled preconditioned TFQMR, respectively.
+The last four ARKode linear solvers, ARKSPGMR, ARKSPBCG, ARKSPTFQMR, and ARKPCG, are Krylov iterative solvers, which use scaled preconditioned GMRES, scaled preconditioned Bi-CGStab, scaled preconditioned TFQMR, and preconditioned conjugate gradient, respectively.
 Together, they are referred to as ARKSPILS (from Scaled Preconditioned Iterative Linear Solvers).

 With any of the Krylov methods, preconditioning can be done on the left only, on the right only, on both the left and the right, or not